SeisComP/main/apps/processing/scautopick/descriptions/scautopick.rst

 :ref:`scmag` for the magnitude types).
 Such amplitudes are required by:

 * :ref:`scautoloc` for associating phase picks and generating a source location
-* EEW (earthquake early warning) systems in order to provide raüid amplitudes for magnitudes as soon as source locations are available.
+* EEW (earthquake early warning) systems in order to provide rapid amplitudes for magnitudes as soon as source locations are available.

 The time window for measuring amplitudes starts at the pick time.
 The window